Trump's proposed executive order would have authorized the National Guard to seize voting machines - ExBulletin

 The order also bases the need for unprecedented action on Powell’s refuted allegations of widespread voter fraud and foreign interference in elections.

-He cites a “medico-legal report” defended by Powell that falsely accuses the Dominion Voting System machines of being “intentionally and deliberately designed with inherent errors to create systemic fraud and influence election results”.
-Dominion is suing Powell for defamation.
+He cites a “medico-legal report” defended by Powell which falsely accused the Dominion Voting System machines of being “intentionally and deliberately designed with inherent errors to create systemic fraud and influence election results”.
+Dominion Powellfor slander show

 Sources